TrebledJ/trebledj.github.io/content/posts/programming/2022-08-09-aoc-2021-haskell-utils.md

 I used the [strict hashmap][data-hashmap-strict] provided in the `unordered-collections` package, but it should work with lazy hashmaps as well.

+{% alert "warning" %}
-If you want to use the `Hashable` typeclass in code, you'll need to ["expose" the hidden `hashable` package and import `Data.Hashable`](https://stackoverflow.com/a/68761231/10239789).
+If you want to use the `Hashable` typeclass in code, you'll need to jump through some hoops by ["exposing" the hidden `hashable` package and importing `Data.Hashable`](https://stackoverflow.com/a/68761231/10239789).
-{.alert .alert-warning}
+{% endalert %}

 ### Parser Utilities
 I used MegaParsec this year, but the idea of the following utilities can also be applied for other parser combinator libraries.